 - Clothing (work gloves, neon yellow safety vest, hardhat, etc.)

 - General survival gear (paracord, a couple of multitools, etc.)

-When my daughter unpacked everything in the closet and laid them out on the floor, these were the categories that were the best fit.
-Your categories might be different, but the key is to first, get everything in one place where you can see it, and the begin sorting.
+When my daughter unpacked everything in the closet and laid them out on the floor, these categories were the best fit.
+Your categories might be different, but the key is to first get everything in one place where you can see it and then begin sorting.

 Finally, inside the closet on both sides are hooks that hold our backpacks, a LifeStraw Mission water filter, and a couple of rain ponchos.
 If we had young children, we would place a second set of hooks at their eye level, holding their smaller backpacks.